 We have created an array of internal programs to drive innovation forward.

+Merely doing what we have always done is not an option — no matter how well we do it.
+We know the world moves on, and companies need to stay abreast of the times.
+Changing customer behavior, lower barriers to entry and new technologies and marketplaces are disrupting or upending traditional business models.
 While Dominion Energy currently enjoys success, we know a proud history will not guarantee a prosperous future.
 Progress in the years ahead will not be shaped by the strength of our legacy, but by how well we embrace innovation.

-Our company is determined to create changes that improve our customers’ experience, exceed our stakeholders’ expectations and position our company for sustainable, agile and long-term success.
+Our company is determined to create changes that improve our customers’ experience, exceed our stakeholders’ expectations, and position our company for sustainable, agile, and long-term success.
 We need not only to foresee technological advancements, but to develop them in order to find new and better ways of serving our customers and bringing them value.

 - Grow the future;